 5:02:08:00.
 Guidelines for acceptance of petitions.
-When a petition is presented for filing, the person or governing board authorized to accept the petition for filing shall determine if it meets the following requirements for acceptance:
+When a petition is presented for filing, the person or governing board authorized to accept the petition shall determine if it meets the following requirements:

 (1) The petition is in the form required by this chapter;

 (2) The petition contains the minimum number of valid signatures, counted according to § 5:02:08:00.01.
-One or more invalid signatures on a petition section do not disallow other valid signatures on the section;
+One or more invalid signatures on a petition do not disallow other valid signatures;

 (4) The declaration of candidacy contains the original signature of the candidate.
-Additional sections may have an original or photocopied signature of the candidate;
+Additional sheets may have an original or photocopied signature of the candidate;

-(5) If a petition is for a ballot question to be voted on statewide, the signatures were obtained after a copy of the text of the petition was filed with the secretary of state;
+(5) If a petition is for a ballot question to be voted on statewide, the signatures were obtained after a copy of the text of the petition was filed with the Office of the Secretary of State;

-(6) The governing board or person authorized by statute to accept the petition shall, if requested, allow a petition circulator the opportunity to add missing information on the signature lines or circulator's verification on his or her petition provided the filing deadline has not passed; and
+(7) The governing board or person authorized to accept the petition shall, if requested, allow a petition circulator the opportunity to add missing information on the signature lines or circulator's verification on the petition provided the filing deadline has not passed; and

 Except for petitions to nominate candidates for school boards and statewide campaigns, the person who is authorized to accept petitions for filing need not check for voter registration of the signers.
-Petitions containing signatures in excess of the minimum number may be filed, but the excess signatures will be disregarded.
+Petitions containing signatures in excess of the minimum number may be filed, but any excess signatures will be disregarded, unless there is a challenge to that petition.
+Excess signatures will not be considered by the filing office unless the signatures are needed to validate the petition.

 General Authority: SDCL 12-1-9(6).